Economic Analysis Services

 -

-Input-Output (I-O) modeling is based on the work of Nobel Prize winner Wassily Leontief.
+Input-Output (I-O) modeling is based on the work of Wassily Leontief.
 The foundational concept is that all industries, households, and government in the economy are connected through buy-sell relationships, therefore a given economic activity supports a ripple of additional economic activity throughout the economy.
 IMPLAN is an I-O modeling system that uses annual, regional data to map these buy-sell relationships so users can predict how specific economic changes will impact a given regional economy or estimate the effect of past or existing economic activity.

 Source: https://support.implan.com/hc/en-us/articles/360038285254-How-IMPLAN-Works